ParallelMaths/parallel/pages/9-11-kenken.md

 ## 1. KenKen

-Today’s Parallelogram is dedicated to the KenKen – a mathematical puzzle that is ten times more interesting than Sudoku.
+Today’s Parallelogram is dedicated to KenKen – a mathematical puzzle that is ten times more interesting than Sudoku.

 First of all, these are the rules.